C-0053 - Access container service account

 Remediation

 Verify that RBAC is enabled.
-Follow the least privilege principle and ensure that only necessary PODs have SA token mounted into them.
+Follow the least privilege principle and ensure that only necessary pods have SA token mounted into them.

 Example